OpenRL-Lab/ChatAgent/README.md

 We provide an example in [examples/rag](./examples/rag) of agent Q&A based on RAG query results.

+## Projects Using ChatAgent

+We have listed research projects that use ChatAgent in the [ChatAgent Project](./Project.md).
+If you are using ChatAgent in your research project, you are also welcome to join this list.

 ## Citation

 If you use ChatAgent, please cite us: